BranchMetrics/react-native-branch-deep-linking-attribution/examples/README.md

 ```

 The plugin crawls the Branch-generated apple-app-site-association file for the domain to get the
 team and bundle identifiers that you entered in the Branch Dashboard.
-Both the live and test keys
+The live or test key is required.
-are required.
+Both are not required, but both may be supplied to set up both environments.

 ## webview_example apps